 - The best rescue of a listed building, scheduled monument, registered park, garden or battlefield, protected wreck site or conservation area

-If you are shortlisted, we'll make a film about your project and you and your group will be invited to London to attend the award ceremony at The Palace Theatre on 3 November 2014.
+If you have applied and are shortlisted, we'll make a film about your project and you and your group will be invited to London to attend the award ceremony at The Palace Theatre on 3 November 2014.

 If you have any questions about the awards, please contact us at: email@example.com.